Alcohol Abuse Treatment

 - Alcohol abuse increases the risk of developing certain cancers of the mouth, esophagus, throat, liver, and breast as well as weakening the immune system, making the body more susceptible to various diseases like pneumonia and tuberculosis.22

 - Aside from injury, violence, alcohol poisoning, susceptibility to certain diseases, and mental health problems, alcohol dependence or alcoholism can develop from long-term use and result in social problems, such as job loss, family issues, and lost productivity to name a few.3

 - Pregnant women who drink are at risk for miscarriage, stillbirth, or fetal alcohol spectrum disorders.3

 - Alcohol use can interact with certain medications, increasing the risk of additional health problems or even death.3

 - In adolescents, alcohol use can interfere with brain development.1

 Identified the Problem…..
 What’s Next?

-Admitting there is a problem is the first and hardest step.
+Admitting there is a problem is the first and often the hardest step.
 Let your next step be easy.
 Call us now at 888-365-0665.
-At USA Addiction we work with treatment centers across the nation and take pride in placing individuals in the center that fits the treatment they need.
+USA Addiction works with treatment centers across the nation and takes pride in helping anyone find the treatment center that fits their individual needs.

 - National Institute on Alcohol Abuse and Alcoholism.
 (2016).
 Alcohol Facts and Statistics.